 You'll also meet and interact with residency program directors and participate in educational activities at one of the largest residency training institutions in the nation, with more than 23,000 alumni worldwide.

 As a visiting medical student, you remain registered at your own medical school while participating in the Visiting Medical Student Clerkship Program.
-You are not officially enrolled as a student at Mayo Medical School.
+You are not officially enrolled as a student at Mayo Clinic School of Medicine.

 Upon completion of a clerkship, an electronic performance evaluation will be sent back to your medical school.
 You must provide a complete address of the person to whom the evaluation should be sent.